kahla-sec/CTF-Writeups/WPI CTF 2020/dorsia1/README.md

 ![CODE](https://imgur.com/sj0QL9v.png)

-Here is my full exploit , i'll share a detailed writeup about dorsia1 and dorsia3 in the next few days on my personal website so stay tuned (My twitter @BelkahlaAhmed1)
+Here is my full exploit , i'll share a detailed writeup about dorsia3 in the next few days on my personal website so stay tuned (My twitter @BelkahlaAhmed1)

 ```python
 from pwn import *